Ashwini728/drawbox/README.md

 - **Easy Access:** Participants can join using URLs or QR codes, ensuring flexibility.
 - **Real-Time Results:** Display draw results instantly to participants for transparency.
 - **Participant Management:** Send invitations and track attendees seamlessly.
--** Group Assignments:** Randomly assign participants into groups of specified sizes, perfect for team activities
+- **Group Assignments:** Randomly assign participants into groups of specified sizes, perfect for team activities.
 - **Scheduled Draws:** Automate event timing for efficient management.
 - **Customizable Settings:** Configure number of winners, prize types, and more.
 - **Secure and Scalable:** Robust architecture to handle events of all sizes securely.